 Types of cycle ergometer

 This is the most common type of cycle ergometer.
-The position it offers while using it is most similar to riding a traditional bicycle.
+The position offers a similar experience to riding a traditional bicycle.
 As a result, the user works the same muscles as when cycling outdoors, but also some of the upper body too.

 Recumbent means ‘lying down’ and reflects the position taken while on the bike.
 This reclined position results in a leg-specific workout.
 Furthermore, the reclined body position provides support for the back and is gentle on joints.
 In fact, this leg ergometer is ideal for those with back or joint pain, such as arthritis.